 Our grocery bill is out of control!
-Let's look at the average household grocery bill, and ways to cut down on yours — and ours — so that we can use that money somewhere else.
+Let’s look at the average household grocery bill for a family of 1, family of 2, family of 3, and family of 4, and ways to cut down on yours.

 I could easily have named this post the egregiously long (but super-honest) title: